Kottakji/somestate/README.md

 export const $completed = computed($todos, todos => todos.filter(todo => todo?.completed))
 ```

+## Best practices

-## Webpack
+### Webpack

-You can auto load all the store files, so that the stores will be initiated by default.
+You can auto load any or all of the store files, so that the stores will be initiated by default.
+This allows you to separate logic and UI, by not having to import certain code within your UI files.

 https://webpack.js.org/concepts/entry-points/